mrdaino/chromeSidebar/README.md

 ### Download

-You can add sidebar to your project like a git submodule:
+You can add sidebar to your project like git submodule:
 ```bash
 git submodule add https://github.com/mrdaino/chromeSidebar.git
 ```